Experimental measurement and a physical interpretation of quantum shadow enumerators: Quantum weight enumerators

-where $\Psi_1\otimes \ldots\otimes \Psi_n$ is any pure product state; (ii) due to the triangle inequality, $a_i[\rho]$ is convex in $\rho$.
-In other words, SLDs can only decrease under incoherent mixtures.
+for {\add all pure} product states $\Psi_1\otimes \ldots\otimes \Psi_n$; {\add and} (ii) due to the triangle inequality, $a_i[\rho]$ is convex in $\rho$.
+In other words, {\add Shor--Laflamme QWEs cannot increase} under incoherent mixtures.
 In combination, these two properties show